-Tai Chi Chuan is an ancient Chinese internal martial art dating over 400 years, its exact origins are unknown and there are various different stories.
-Who created Tai Chi Chuan is not conclusive or why some say it was primarily a form of self-defence as China was a lawless society others believe the monks needed a way to improve their physical ability to match their mental strength.
-It is inevitably a form of movement that both has martial applications for defence, but also improves health and stimulates the flow of energy.
-In today’s society it is best known as a method for relaxation, means of improving health or simply a gentle form of exercise.
+Tai Chi Chuan is an ancient Chinese internal martial art dating over 400 years, its exact origins are unknown and there are various stories.
+Who created Tai Chi Chuan is not conclusive or why, some say it was primarily a form of self-defence as China was a lawless society and others believe the monks needed a way to improve their physical ability to match their mental strength.
+It is inevitably a form of movement that both has martial applications for defence, but also improves health and stimulates the flow of energy 'chi'.

-We teach several of Dr Paul Lam's Tai Chi for Health programs.
-All forms of Tai Chi are good for your health, but what we particularly like about Dr Lam's programs is he has made Tai Chi accessible to all.
+We are also qualified to teach several of Dr Paul Lam's Tai Chi for Health programs, including Yang 24.
+All forms of Tai Chi Chaun are good for your health, but what we particularly like about Dr Lam's programs is he has made them accessible to all.
 In his forms, he has removed the lower stances and high kicks that some forms have.
 He has developed forms that are quick to pick up and not as complex as some.
 It uses smooth gentle flowing movements designed to improve agility.
-His Tai Chi for Arthritas program uses Sun Style tai chi, with gentle postures and high stances that make it suitable for all.
-Other programs are made up different styles and mixtures of these specifically for a health reason and to be suitable for practice by all.

 Furthermore, we run weapons workshops, introducing either the Fan form or Stick.